 The Outlook 8th edition was published in September 2022 after approval by EWG.
-APERC researchers are sharing the findings with member economies and other stakeholders.
+APERC researchers have shared the findings with member economies and other stakeholders and continue to engage with multiple parties about the issues highlighted in the report.

-The Outlook 8th edition utilises APEC energy data, instead of IEA, to underpin its analysis.
-Other improvements to the analysis include a transparent, open-source modelling approach.
-The modelling tools developed for the Outlook will also be used for training activities in APEC economies.
+The Outlook 8th edition used APEC energy data instead of IEA to underpin its analysis.
+The analysis is a more transparent and open-source approach than previous editions.
+The modelling tools developed for Outlook are being used for training activities in APEC economies.